Nach dem Fall

 Long after the collapse of civilization, three explorers explore a long-abandoned Hamburg.

 Here are some German short stories to help you improve your German reading and listening skills.
-More German stories can be found at Learn German Through Stories.
+More German stories can be found at Learn German with Stories.

 This section contains short stories at an A2 to B1 reading level.
 Each of the stories includes practice question to help you start thinking in German.